24 Feb 7 Benefits of Prenuptial Agreements for Engaged Couples in Florida

 Are you the heir to a sizeable estate?
 Or does your family own a nice collection of paintings?
 No matter what you may be inheriting, a prenup can protect these assets.
 By discussing inherited property in a prenuptial agreement, you can make sure that things of value that have been in your family for generations remain in your family for generations to come, even in the unfortunate circumstance of a divorce.

 Furthermore, one of the biggest prenuptial agreement benefits is that by signing a prenup, you can protect your children’s inheritance as well.
 If you want to be sure that your offspring someday get to own a valuable part of your family’s lineage, a prenup can help you protect this heritage.
-Especially if you have children from a previous marriage, prenuptial agreements will insure that heirlooms go where they should.
+Especially if you have children from a previous marriage, prenuptial agreements will ensure that heirlooms go where they should.

 3. They Can Protect Your From Debt